Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     ![](images/viz_hudtopics.png)

     Click into the search bar, and begin typing `/goal_pose`.
-When it appears, select the `/goal_pose` topic name to toggle both the `UI` and `Viz` options.
-Alternatively, you can select each individual toggle. `UI` toggles a GUI window that displays a text-formatted version of the message. `Viz` toggles the 3D drawing.
+When it appears, select the `/goal_pose` topic name to toggle both the `2D` and `3D` options.
+Alternatively, you can select each individual toggle. `2D` toggles a GUI window that displays a text-formatted version of the message. `3D` toggles the 3D drawing.

     > If the HUD is not visible, ensure your connection throws no errors, your nav2 ROS nodes are still running, and that `Show HUD` in the ROS Settings is on.

-- You should now see a new `UI` window labeled with the `/goal_pose` topic in your Game view, saying "Waiting for message..."
+- You should now see a new window labeled with the `/goal_pose` topic in your Game view, saying "Waiting for message..."

+    You can now click the `Topics` tab again to close the list.

     ![](images/viz_hud_goalpose.png)